ut-parla/synthetic_graphs/README.md

 This is a small directory for setting up toy synthetic graphs for the Parla Python tasking system.

+Task graphs execute with optinonal data movement and burn time with user specified busy waits (on CPU or GPU)

 ## Features

 - scripts to generate test graphs